thorstent/Limi/README.md

 [HKC](http://perso.ens-lyon.fr/damien.pous/hknt/) 1.0
 ---

 HKC is written in OCaml and it uses a technique based on bisimulation modulo congruence.
+Apart from language inclusion HKC can also test equivalence, which we did not test.
 We used the version 1.0 from the homepage and passed `-incl` as the only command line switch.

 [libvata](https://github.com/ondrik/libvata)